ministryofjustice/itpolicycontent/content/confluence/enterprise/password-standard.md

 #### Distributing passwords to users

 There are times when a system must send a password to a user.
 An example is when granting access to a service for the first time.
 To send a password to a user, the mechanism used must be secure.
 The protection should match the sensitivity of the information protected by password.

 If the password is for the first time use of a service, create a single-use password for the user.
 Use an out-of-band channel to send the password to the user.
-For example,
-send the password to the user's line manager who will give it to the user.
+For example, send the password to the user's line manager who will give it to the user.

-<a id="password-managers"></a>

-### Password managers

-These are tools that help you create, use, and manage your passwords.
-A useful overview is available [here][ncscpwm].

-For example, the password manager used by development teams within MOJ Digital &amp; Technology is `RatticDB`.

-Other password managers include:

-- _Need examples here, such as `LastPass` or `KeePassX`_.

 <a id="basic-passwords"></a>